 As mentioned above, there are 63.6 million Hispanic consumers in the U.S., and this population is projected to compose 30% of the United States’ population by 2050.
 But who, exactly, is the Hispanic consumer?

-The first thing to understand is the difference between the terms “Hispanic” and “Latino”.
+The first thing to understand about the Latino market is the difference between the terms “Hispanic” and “Latino”.
 At its simplest, the term “Hispanic” applies to language—it refers to anyone with Spanish-speaking origin, including Spain.
 And the term “Latino”, “Latina” or “Latinx” refers to anyone with Latin American heritage, including Brazil.

 Second, Hispanic consumers often have strong cultural ties—but they’re not all the same.
 There are over 22 countries in which Spanish is primarily spoken, and according to Pew Research Center, most Hispanics in the U.S. prefer to identify with their country of origin.
 Understanding the broad cultural nuances and differences within the umbrella of the Hispanic consumer audience is key to creating messages that resonate instead of alienate.